 The Minneapolis City Council Reconsiders Controversial Rideshare Plan That Prompted Uber and Lyft to Pull Out

 The Minneapolis City Council is reconsidering its controversial rideshare plan, which has led to Uber and Lyft pulling out of the city.
 Last week, the council voted to override Mayor Jacob Frey’s veto, but there is now a notice of intent to move reconsideration in the council’s Thursday meeting.
 The actual vote on the reconsideration will take place in the following meeting on April 11.
-Council Member Andrea Jenkins, who initially expressed reservations about overriding the veto, brought the notice.
+Council Member Andrea Jenkins, who initially expressed reservations regarding overriding the veto, brought the notice.

 The current situation is somewhat unclear, as the council is known for procedural drama.
 One possible scenario is that some of the council members who supported the override may now have buyer’s remorse and wish to change their vote or buy more time to negotiate with state lawmakers and Governor Tim Walz, who are also dealing with the issue.